Before you apply

 - Create an IU network account and passphrase.
 Your student ID number is on the official acceptance notice sent to you by admissions.

 - If you're under 18 years of age, your parent or guardian must agree to the contract terms.
-So have him/er create an eProxy account.
+So have them create an eProxy account.

 - In case you don't think you have to live with us, review the residence exemption process.

-- If you have medical or physical concerns that will affect your assignment, you and your attending physician, need to complete and return the Medical Verification Form by May 1, 2021.
+- If you have medical or physical concerns that will affect your assignment, you and your attending physician, need to complete and return the Medical Verification Form December 1, 2021 for Spring 2022 semester or May 1, 2022 for Fall 2022 semester.

 - Review the costs.